open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 **Status**: [Stable](../document-status.md)

-All metric data streams within OTLP must have one logical writer.
-This means, conceptually, that any Timeseries created from the Protocol must have one originating source of truth.
+All metric data streams within OTLP MUST have one logical writer.
+This means, conceptually, that any Timeseries created from the Protocol MUST have one originating source of truth.
 In practical terms, this implies the following:

-- All metric data streams produced by OTel SDKs must be globally uniquely produced and free from duplicates.
+- All metric data streams produced by OTel SDKs MUST be globally uniquely produced and free from duplicates.
 All metric data streams can be uniquely identified in some way.
-- Aggregations of metric streams must only be written from a single logical source.
+- Aggregations of metric streams MUST only be written from a single logical source.
   __Note: This implies aggregated metric streams must reach one destination__.